What is dilated cardiomyopathy?

 - Muffled breathing or crackling sound while breathing

-A chest x-ray of your dog may reveal abnormalities in their heart and lungs such as an unnaturally large heart or the presence of fluid in the lungs.
-Both of these are strong indicators of dilated cardiomyopathy.
+A chest x-ray of your pet may reveal abnormalities in their heart and lungs such as an enlarged heart or the presence of fluid in the lungs or chest cavity.
+Both of these can be indicators of dilated cardiomyopathy.

-This test monitors the electric impulses which cause your dog’s heart to beat.
-This test can reveal heart issues such as an irregular heartbeat (arrhythmia) and an abnormally fast heartbeat (ventricular tachycardia) can both be detected using this method.
+This test monitors the electrical impulses which create your pet's heart beat.
+This test can reveal heart rhythm issues such extra or dropped heartbeats or an abnormally fast heart rhythm, such as ventricular tachycardia or atrial fibrillation.

-This diagnostic test uses ultrasound to monitor the movements and shape of your dog’s heart in real-time.
-This test allows your vet to check your dog’s heart for tinned muscle walls and the efficacy of their heart’s contractions.
-This is the definitive test to determine whether your canine companion can be diagnosed with an enlarged heart or not.
+This diagnostic test uses ultrasound to monitor the size and function of your pet's heart in real-time.
+This test allows our vet cardiologists to check your pet's heart for structural problems or reduced strength of the heart’s contractions.

 Treatment of dilated cardiomyopathy

 Treatment of an enlarged heart depends almost entirely on the root cause of this condition in your specific dog.
-If it was brought on by nutritional issues such as a taurine deficiency, treatment can begin with something as simple as dietary changes and supplements.
+If it was brought on by nutritional issues, treatment can begin with something as simple as dietary changes and supplements.

 Treatment most often involves a series of medications and therapies intended to strengthen your furry companion’s heart and allow them to better circulate their blood.
-For dogs suffering from breathing issues brought on by fluid in their lungs, they may require oxygen therapy until the fluid drains from their lungs naturally, because of a prescribed diuretic, or because your vet drains them manually.
+For pets suffering from breathing issues brought on by fluid in their lungs, they may require oxygen therapy until the fluid drains from their lungs, because of a prescribed diuretic, or because our cardiologist drains them manually.

-However, depending on the underlying cause of your dog’s enlarged heart, it is often progressive and there is no cure.
+While there are some correctable causes of dilated cardiomyopathy, in most pets this is progressive with no cure.
 In these cases, treatment is aimed at lengthening your treasured companion’s life and making it as comfortable as possible.